jan-janssen/pyauthenticator/README.md

                      additional argument.
 ```

-Add `google` as new service after saving the qrcode to `Screenshot 2023-07-02 at 12.45.09.png`:
+Add `google` as new service after saving the qrcode to `Screenshot 2023-07-02 at 12.45.09.png` to your desktop:
 ```
 >>> pyauthenticator google --add ~/Desktop/Screenshot\ 2023-07-02\ at\ 12.45.09.png

 The service 'google' was added, from file </Users/jan/Desktop/Screenshot 2023-07-02 at 12.45.09.png>
 ```

-Afterwards new authentication codes can be generated for the service `google` using:
+Afterwards, new authentication codes can be generated for the service `google` using:
 ```
 >>> pyauthenticator google